epfl-dlab/Quotebank/README.md

 - For the data pre-/postpreccing: A Spark (>= 2.3) cluster running Yarn, Python 3.x and Java 8
 - For the training and inference: An instance w/ GPUs running on Python 3.7 with a venv described in `environment.yml`
+  - *Note*: In the next steps, we don't include the steps were the data needs to be moved between HDFS and a local machine.
+A rule of thumb is that everything related to the models happens locally and every processing step in HDFS.
 - To create the train data:
   - Your own dataset or the full Spinn3r dataset
   - Your own Wikidata people's dataset of the same format as our provided version in `data/wikidata_people_ALIVE_FILTERED-NAMES-CLEAN.tsv.gz`